MichielfromNL/ESP8266IRFancontroller/README.md

 ## Some details about the code & project.

+### Components
+Opto coupler is a

+### IR led resistor value
+I use a 10 Ohm resistor to limit the IR current.
+IR led has 1.5V forward, Remains 3.3-1.5 = 1.8 volts.
+With 10 Ohms that would be 180mA peak, which is way over its max current of approx 100mA.
+But the IR LED is powered with (38 Khz) pulses, that is why the effective current is much lower and the peaks are very short.
+You see many examples in IR transmitter projects where only 10Ohms is used.
+I checked this in practice, with a higher value the IR light signal is not powerfull enough.
+But if I would rebuild, I would probable use 18 Ohms or so.

 ### Photo resistor
 On the PCB you probably notice a photoresistor that was not in the schenatics.
 The photoresistor is serially wired to a 10K resistor (betwen gnd and vcc) and connected to A0.